gobley/gobley/docs/docs/docs/2-gradle-plugins/1-cargo-plugin.md

 Some targets like tvOS and watchOS are tier 3 in the Rust world (they are tier 2 on the Kotlin side).
-Pre-built standard libraries are not available for these targets, and the Cargo plugin does not invoke the `rustup target add` for them.
+Pre-built standard libraries are not available for these targets, and the Cargo plugin does not invoke the `rustup target add` command for them.
 To use the standard library, you must pass the `-Zbuild-std` flag to the `cargo build` command (
 See [here](https://doc.rust-lang.org/cargo/reference/unstable.html#build-std) for the official documentation).
 Since this flag is available only on the nightly channel, you should tell the Cargo